ValentinZarate/bib_functions/cycle.md

 # Cycle for searching studies using [Research Rabbit](https://researchrabbitapp.com/home) and [`all_bib_to_df`](./'all_bib_to_df'%20function)

-## The cycle uses Research Rabbit and custom R filtering functions.
+## This cyclic workflow is for expanding and filtering a dataset of studies.
+The expansion phase uses AI tools like Research Rabbit or [Litmaps](https://www.litmaps.com/), and the filtering phase employs custom R filtering functions.
+The goal of this workflow is to exhaust all studies using a keyword sequence.
+Additionally, it allows for the exhaustive examination of references using only _free_ search engines and AI tools.

 ### Here are the steps involved: